tc39/proposal-built-in-modules/README.md

 ### **Fallback Mechanism**

-Importing features from the standard library has a fallback mechanism that can be used to override existing features if the version does not match or provide entire implementations when they are not available.The standard library can facilitate in feature detected to avoid cumbersome runtime checks (using error handling for example).
+Importing features from the standard library has a fallback mechanism that can be used to override existing features if the version does not match or provide entire implementations when they are not available.
+The standard library can facilitate in feature detection to avoid cumbersome runtime checks (using error handling as an example).

 ### **Speed**